-The Power of Habit by Charles Duhigg digs into habits.
+The Power of Habit by Charles Duhigg is all about habits.
 What they are, why they are key in our lives and… How you can change them.

 - Bullet Summary